deepanshs/mrsimulator/docs/installation.rst

     *(a)* You will need to install the BLAS development header for Apple's Accelerate library.
 The easiest way is to install the Xcode Command Line Tools.
 Note, this is a one-time installation.
-If you have previously installed the Xcode Command Line Tools, you can skip this sub-step.
+If you have previously installed the Xcode Command Line Tools, you may skip this sub-step.
 Type the following in the terminal,

     .. code-block:: bash

       $ xcode-select --install

-    *(b)* This step is to let the mrsimulator setup know your preference.
+    *(b)* The next step is to let the mrsimulator setup know your preference.
     Open the ``settings.py`` file, located at the root level of the mrsimulator source code folder, in a text editor.
 You should see